KudoAI/chatgpt.js/README.md

 chatgpt.get('reply', 'last')
 ```

-Each of these calls successfully fetches the last response (thanks to ingenious abstraction, not bloat).
+Each of these calls successfully fetches the last response.

-In other words, if you think it works, it probabily will, so just type it (who has time for docs?)
+In other words, if you think it works, it probabily will... so just type it!
+(Who has time for docs?)

 If it didn't, simply submit an [issue](https://github.com/chatgptjs/chatgpt.js/issues) or [PR](https://github.com/chatgptjs/chatgpt.js/pulls) and it will be integrated, ezpz!